 Under Nevada law, drivers who cause car accidents may be held financially liable for the harm they cause others.

-If you or someone close to you sustained a traumatic brain injury in a car accident in Las Vegas, you should seek the help of the Las Vegas traumatic brain injury attorneys at Sam & Ash, LLP.
+If you or someone close to you sustained a traumatic brain injury in a car accident in Las Vegas, you should seek the help of the Las Vegas injury attorneys at Sam & Ash Injury Law.
 We can explore whether filing an injury claim against the at-fault driver’s insurance or pursuing a personal injury lawsuit is appropriate.
-The personal injury attorneys at Sam & Ash have a track record of positive results and want to do What’s Right for you.
+The Las Vegas car accident attorneys at Sam & Ash have a track record of positive results and want to do What’s Right for you.
 We have the experience and resources necessary to make a difference.

 Call us or reach out to us online for a free consultation to discuss your case.